Personal relationships of Paul McCartney: Marriage to Nancy Shevell

-McCartney started dating Nancy Shevell in November 2007.
-Shevell is a cousin of journalist Barbara Walters.
+McCartney began dating Nancy Shevell in November 2007.
+Shevell is a cousin of the American journalist Barbara Walters.
 She was born in Edison, New Jersey, on 20 November 1959, and grew up there with her family.

 She was a graduate of J. P. Stevens High School and Arizona State University, was a member of the board of the New York Metropolitan Transportation Authority as well as vice president of a family-owned transportation conglomerate that includes New England Motor Freight.
 She resigned from the MTA board in January 2012.
 It was announced on 6 May 2011 that the two had become engaged.
 On 9 October 2011, McCartney and Shevell were married at Marylebone Town Hall, where his first wedding took place in 1969.
-The couple attended Yom Kippur synagogue services prior to the wedding, with respect for Shevell's Jewish faith, but did not seek a religious blessing for their union.
+The couple attended Yom Kippur synagogue services prior to the wedding, out of respect for Shevell's Jewish faith, but did not seek a religious blessing for their union.
 Upon their marriage, Shevell became Lady McCartney.
 McCartney wrote the song "My Valentine", from his 2012 album Kisses on the Bottom, about Shevell.